 6 Tips on How to Prepare for a Storm

-After checking the condition of your home, it’s also a good idea to review your home’s insurance policies.
+Prior to a storm, it’s a good idea to review your home’s insurance policies.
 It’s helpful to know your coverages and deductibles for different types of damages.
 Make sure you have your policy and insurance claim contact information available in the event that you may need it.
+Take photos or record video of your belongings.
+It’s easier than manually taking inventory of all the items in your possession.

-If the weather shows that a storm is approaching, it’s important to take inventory of items around your home that may be carried by high winds causing possible damage.
-Bring unsecured items indoors, such as outdoor decorations, potted plants, patio furniture, and outdoor equipment.
-Put them indoors inside a shed or garage to best ensure your home and belongings will ride out the storm safely.
+If the weather forecast predicts an approaching storm, it’s important to take remove or fasten outdoor items that may be carried by high winds and cause damage.
+Bring unsecured items indoors.
+Decorations, potted plants, patio furniture, and other various yard equipment should be stored in a shed or garage to best ensure your home and belongings will ride out the storm safely.

 Check any trees and large foliage on your property for weak, dead or low hanging limbs that may be broken during a storm and prune them as needed.
 You may also consider harvesting any fruit-bearing plants so that they are not damaged by the storm.
 It’s very important to ensure that any debris from pruning is hauled away from your property before the storm because stacked limbs can take flight in high winds and possibly cause damage to your home.